 Have you wondered why there hasn't been any slaps on the back?

-There haven't been any slaps on the back from liberal democrats for the military.
+There haven't been any slaps on the back from liberal Democrats for the military.

 Great, great job.

-It's a tremendous successful mission, but you haven't had any Democrat do what the president did today, which was, in fact, I'm uh have you grab the audio soundbite of that, Mark.
+But you haven't had any Democrat do what the president did today, which was, in fact, I'm going to have you grab the audio soundbite of that, Mark.

-It's uh or Mike uh see audio soundbite number six.
+See, audio soundbite number six.

-Uh you haven't heard a Democrat come close to saying this.
+You haven't heard a Democrat come close to saying this.

 I'll tell you why in just a second.